Mvalentino92/Math_4_Glory/README.md

 **deckcards.R:** Estimates the probability of being dealt the 10 different hands in poker.
 Prints a matrix showing the probabilities, the true theoretical values, and the percent error.
 Needs about 2-3 million iterations to accurate across all hands

+**gameOfLife.jl:** A really long file for Conways Game of Life!
+I wanted to cut time by chopping the matrix into distinct parts.
+So I could just iterate without having to check for going out of bounds on the sides and corners.

 **iQueens.java:** An iterative implementation of the backtracking algorithm used to solve the NQueens problem.
 Runs about 20% faster than it's recursive counterpart.

 **rounding.java:** Takes a double as input, and returns a double rounded to the decimal place provided.